debbie-tommy/GAN/Day1forLLM.md

 The role of the large language model, is to figure out what is the most likely way to respond given this user prompt.
 Like if it is given a user prompt with the context in the system prompt, how should the next text coming from the agent be...

+## Takeaways

+- Simple html webscraping can be done with api key (gpt 4.o mini)
+- summarizations are the most common use case of genai: You can summarize the news, financial performance, resume from cover letter, etc...
+- Many websites cannot be summarized with the approach used for day 1 because they use JavaScript to render the web page..
+Solution: Use a platform like Selenium or Playwright.. that can help render the page.